 Predicting the Possible

-We demonstrated the value of visualization.
+We demonstrated the value of visualization for analytics maturity.
 Having the right lens through which to view your data allows for perspective and speed.
 Predictive analytics takes steps beyond visualization through a form of automation.
 It provides statistical means via analytical functions and scoring algorithms.
 Previously, this meant one needed a decent amount of knowledge to code a solution.
 For the most part, many vendors provide easier to use, graphical user interfaces, allowing most business users to leverage these functions.

 Furthermore, users may now harness historical data to make better, more informed decisions with data mining or predictive analysis.
 This will help organizations eliminate guess work and enable scenario modeling.